-Welcome to the thirtieth edition of Log Buffer, the weekly review of database blogs.
+Welcome to the 43rd edition of Log Buffer, the weekly review of database blogs.